petartlab/blog/content/english/posts/Corns in greyhounds.md

 Our hound suffers from corns.
 Here are some things that have helped so far:

 * Natural removal- we have found the best is not to use tools to remove the corn but allow it to get bigger and eventually protrude from the paw.
 It naturally separates from the healthy tissue and you could encourage this when you apply the Cerave cream on the corn with your fingernails.
 The corn will eventually come out on its own.
 At that point, you could continue applying the Cerave cream 4 times a day.
+The best outcome is the corn gets smaller each time it grows back and over time that it disappears.

 * [Cerave SA cream](https://amzn.to/38PvoLn)- applied to corns (or where the corn was) 4 times a day.

 * [Therapaw boots](https://amzn.to/2Yzl08I)- size TD, used for every walk on front two paws.
 Note they are sold individually.
 We use [newborn socks](https://amzn.to/3E02zKR) underneath with a small hole made for the dew claws to prevent rubbing.
 This has stopped her limping and made her much happier to walk.
 [Hunnyboots](https://hunnyboots.com/) are a stylish popular alternative.
-You could try the UK supplier called [Zoomadog](https://zoomadog.co.uk/products/799-hunny-boots-v3-set%C2%A0of-two/?bc=no) or [Pointy Faces](https://www.pointyfaces.co.uk/sighthound-boots).
+You could try UK suppliers, [Zoomadog](https://zoomadog.co.uk/products/799-hunny-boots-v3-set%C2%A0of-two/?bc=no) or [Pointy Faces](https://www.pointyfaces.co.uk/sighthound-boots).
 The shipping was slightly cheaper with Pointy Faces when I checked.

 {{< figure src="/images/greyhound in socks and therapaws.jpg" title="Paw in socks and therapaw dog boot" >}}